trucdg/section1-Spring-boot-Maven/README.md

      - Embedded server to avoid complexity in application deployment
      - Automatic config. for Spring functionality - whenever possible

-3. Quick word on Maven:
-   - Maven downloads the necessary JAR files and dependencies for your projects

 ### Difference between Spring MVC and Spring Boot
 1. **Spring MVC**:
    - Spring is widely used for creating scalable applications.